This collection of poetry, art, and conversations is not based on any particular chronology –

 but rather on a range of themes pertaining to birth and death.
 Bordering on fantasy,

 this book represents a time voyage – an excursion between imagined pasts

 and anticipated futures, stretching the boundaries of concepts such as "self",

 "time", and "death".
-And during this voyage, sometimes it is unclear what is actually "past"
+And during this voyage, sometimes it might seem unclear regarding what is actually "past"

 and what is in fact "future".
 Who says time is unilinear?
-Time seems like a fantastic grinding stone,
+Perhaps it is a fantastic grinding stone,

 and all of us are grist for the mill.
-Those without enough time read this entire book can catch a glimpse of it through
+Those without enough time read this entire book can catch a taste of it through

 these excerpts.
 Another option is to jump around –

 that is also an interesting way to travel.